 How to Restrict Fields on a Custom Record via a Workflow

-On a custom record, let's say you wanted the ability to restrict the use of multiple fields based on other fields being filled in.
-This is to prevent entering conflicting information that would cause issues with things like scripts or your pricing procedures.
+On a custom record, a client of ours wanted the ability to restrict the use of multiple fields based on other fields being filled in.
+This was to prevent entering conflicting information that would cause issues with a script and the client’s pricing procedures.

-To prevent entry in the specific fields, we can create a workflow that sets the field display type and can revert the record to normal if a field is emptied during record creation!
+To prevent entry in the specific fields, we created a workflow that sets the field display type and can revert the record back to normal if a field is emptied during record creation!
+Here are the steps we took to achieve this.

 Conditional Field Display Restriction in NetSuite

-In our example scenario, when an Item is selected, we want to disable the Item Pricing Group.
+In the case of our client, when an Item is selected, we want to disable the Item Pricing Group.
 The same rules apply to the customer fields on the custom record.

 • When Customer is selected, we want to disable Customer Chain and Customer Category.